odoo/documentation/content/applications/inventory_and_mrp/manufacturing/basic_setup/mo_costs.rst

 However, once work commences, the values in the :guilabel:`Real Cost` column may begin to diverge from the values in the :guilabel:`MO Cost` column.
-This happens if a different component quantity is used than was listed on the |MO|, or if the duration of a work order is different than expected.
+This happens if a different component quantity is used than was listed on the |MO|, the duration of a work order is different than expected, or the hourly cost of the employee performing a work order differs from the employee cost set on the work center.

 Once the |MO| has been completed by clicking :guilabel:`Produce All`, the values in the :guilabel:`MO Cost` column update to match those displayed in the :guilabel:`Real Cost` column.